COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 ### Install python on Linux OS

 Install the python IDE using the following command in the terminal.
+The ppa works with the charm on the ubuntu OS.

 ```
+$ sudo apt-get install software-properties-common
+$ sudo add-apt respository ppa:deadsnakes.ppa
+$ sudo apt-get update
-$ sudo apt install python3.6
+$ sudo apt-get install python3.6
 ```

 While installing python the terminal will ask the permission to download file.
 Press 'y' for yes and the command will proceed with the downloading and installing file in system.